sobjornstad/tersen/tersen.md

 (If the matched tokens had *more* than one dot after them
     – for instance, if the sentence ended in an ellipsis – only one of them will be removed.)

+## Writing annotation functions

+Annotations are Lua functions in the `M` table in the `annot.lua` file.
+The name of the function
+    is the name used to access the annotation in the tersen dictionary, and may contain letters, numbers, and underscores (but may not begin with a digit).
+The function takes three arguments:
+    the source listed in the tersen dictionary, the destination listed in the tersen dictionary, and a list of arguments to the annotation (or nil if there were no arguments).
+It returns a table of mappings,
+    the keys being sources and the values being destinations.

+If there are multiple comma-separated sources,
+    the annotation function is called separately for each source.

+Here’s a simple example, the function backing `@apos`,
+    which ensures that any apostrophes in the source value get dictionary entries for both curly apostrophes and straight apostrophes.

+    function M.apos (source, dest, args)
+        local straight = string.gsub(source, "'", "’")
+        local curly = string.gsub(source, "’", "'")
+        return {[straight] = dest, [curly] = dest}
+    end